 iCloud Storage Full?
-How to Free up & Get More iCloud Storage without Paying
+5 Tips on How to Clear iCloud Storage

 You will be given 5GB of storage for free when you first set up iCloud.
 You can use the 5GB for iCloud backups, to store your photos & videos, documents, and app data.
 But as time goes on, you may find that iCloud storage is almost full.
 It will cause a lot of issues: Your device cannot make new iCloud backups, your photos & videos cannot be uploaded to iCloud Photos, and your documents won’t be kept up to date in iCloud Drive.

-If you want to increase iCloud storage for your iPhone or iPad, it is a simple way to purchase for more space.
+If you want to increase iCloud storage for your iPhone or iPad, you can buy more storage at any time.
 But some Apple users may wonder if there is any way to get more iCloud storage without buying it.
 The answer is “Yes”.
-Actually, to free up iCloud storage is the only option to increase iCloud storage for free.
+In this article, we will explain how to free up and increase iCloud storage for free.
+Also, you will learn an alternative way to backup iPhone without iCloud.

-- Part 1: Check iCloud Storage on Your iPhone/iPad
+- Part 1: How to Check iCloud Storage on Your iPhone/iPad

-- Part 2: How to Free Up iCloud Storage When Full
+- Part 2: How to Free Up iCloud Storage When It Is Full

 When your device says iCloud storage is full, you need to check the iCloud storage there first.
 It will list every use of your iCloud space.